 Smithsonian Institution Summer Institute in Museum Anthropology

 Students pursue a range of individual research projects as part of SIMA, applying lessons and carrying out preliminary data collection.
-Descriptions of student projects from 2009 are included here to give applicants a sense of the types of projects that are possible.
+Here are samples from a few student projects that give an idea of the types of research that are possible.

 Full abstracts from the past Final Symposia are available here as a pdf:

 Irine Prastio - Simon Fraser University

 Inuit Parkas of Survival and Social Media

 The Inuit’s close relationship with the land in the process of making traditional skin clothing is an essential factor in the construction of social identity.
 Through close engagement with parkas from across the Arctic, Irine added haptic interaction to her tool kit of methods to explore how spiritual, practical, and market values are entangled in the design of clothing.

 Carolyn Howarter, University of Virginia

 Well Worn: Exploring Gifting and Value

 Samoan fine mats are items of prestige that enter strategically into reciprocal gift exchange marking alliances between lineages.
 At SIMA Carolyn explored the circumstances under which these uniquely valued treasures were given to outsiders.